Tito (miniseries)

-Tito is a 2010 Croatian documentary miniseries about Yugoslav leader Josip Broz Tito.
+Tito is a 2010 Croatian historical miniseries about Yugoslav leader Josip Broz Tito.
 The first episode aired March 19, 2010.

 The series is a co-production by Croatian Radiotelevision and Mediteran film.
 The two first collaborated on the series Long Dark Night, which at a top audience of 1.8 million viewers was one of the most-watched domestic productions in history.
 After the announcement of the documentary, Tito's granddaughter Saša Broz announced that she and her family would use all means possible to obstruct filming.
 Tito cost a reported 1 million euros to make.